-Unemployment in the district is generally low and many residents enjoy a very high standard of living.
-However, there are also areas of significant disadvantage and the district has four of the wards amongst the ten most deprived in Essex.
+Unemployment in the district is generally low and many residents enjoy a high standard of living, with Epping Forest representing the third highest (of 12) average income for Essex Districts.
+However, there are also areas of significant disadvantagedisadvantage, and the district has four of the wards amongst the ten most deprived in Essex.